Steel Valley Smiles

 How Many Implants You Need

-One tooth is one price.
-Two or more is a different conversation.
-Full-arch options like All-on-4 — where four implants support an entire arch of teeth — can range from $18,000 to $35,000 or more per arch.
-That sounds like a lot, but when you compare it to years of repeated denture adjustments and replacements, many patients find it makes sense over time.
+One tooth is one conversation.
+Multiple missing teeth is another.
+Full-arch options like All-on-4 — where four implants support an entire arch of teeth — involve a more substantial investment than a single tooth, but when you compare it to years of repeated denture adjustments and replacements, many patients find the long-term value makes sense.
+The total cost depends heavily on how many implants your case requires and whether a full arch or partial restoration is the right fit.

 The Materials

 Most implants placed in the U.S. use titanium, and for good reason — it bonds well with bone, it's durable, and it has decades of clinical history behind it.
 Zirconia implants are a newer option that some patients prefer for aesthetic reasons, though they do tend to cost more.
-Titanium typically runs $1,500 to $4,000 per implant; zirconia can range from $2,500 to $6,000.
+Your material choice affects your total investment, and we'll walk through the tradeoffs together.

 Any Prep Work Your Case Requires

 Some patients are ready for an implant right away.
 Others need a little preparation first.
-If there's been bone loss in the jaw, a bone graft may be needed before the implant can be placed.
-In the Pittsburgh area, bone grafts typically average around $800 per site.
-A tooth extraction, if needed, is usually around $300.
-And for upper jaw implants near the sinuses, a sinus lift may be required — that can add anywhere from $1,500 to $5,000 to the total.
+If there's been bone loss in the jaw, a bone graft may be needed before the implant can be placed — and that adds to both the timeline and the cost.
+A tooth extraction, if needed, is an additional step.
+And for upper jaw implants near the sinuses, a sinus lift may be required, which adds to the overall estimate.

 None of this is meant to alarm you.
-It just means every case is different, and a real estimate requires a real exam.
+It just means every case is different, and a real quote requires a real exam.

 Your Provider's Experience and Location